 What Does This Mean?

 It is clear from the observations that Edtech businesses despite an unexpected catastrophe have not just survived until now, but thrived.
-Predicting the future would be immature but taking stock of the situation we can definitely point in a few directions where Edtech appears most likely to augment resources.
+Predicting the future would be immature but taking stock of the situation we can definitely point in a few directions where education mobile app development appears most likely to augment resources.

 The devices are getting smarter and more efficient.
 IoT is casting a thorough web of interconnectivity assuring big data generation and enabling Artificial Intelligence to identify improvement measures for autonomous customer experiences (CX).
 Speaking of which, the CX will be enhanced by Mixed Realities adding a new dimension to EdTech and catalyzing its ascendency.

 The Coronavirus pandemic has teased signs of speeding Blockchain’s adoption as a result of which the distributed ledger technology could be used for decentral and secure data management.

 Gen Alpha (those born after 2010) could be the first to taste the introductory iterations of the technologies taking Edtech next level.

 As of writing, approximately 4.88 billion people in the world have access to the internet making up 62% of the world population.
 Cybersecurity Ventures places the total internet users at 6 billion by 2022 by which time the total world population is expected to reach 8 billion.
 By 2030, total internet users are expected to reach 7.5 billion which could be 90 percent of the then 8.5 billion world population.

 - Digital access to education would ensure a border-less experience zeroing in on B2C education distribution channels.

 - With learning material becoming remotely accessible, Edtech solutions could well and truly be the panacea for education for all.

 - Digital classrooms and textbooks could reduce the cost of publication.
 Education could be tailored to each student with self-paced classes becoming commonplace.